peteli3/cs5220-HW1/readme.md

-## IMPORTANT LAST THOUGHTS
+## Important Concluding Thoughts

+If any of the concepts discussed in this HW were a bit hard to understand (including but not limited to: logging into Totient, Unix commands, makefiles, etc), don't worry!
+CS 5220 always enrolls students from a wide range of disciplines; it is not uncommon for this to be many students' first formal Computer Science Class.
+Throughout the semester, there will be many opportunities for students without a formal CS background to brush up on necessary information.

-The [Scientific Software Club @ Cornell](https://cornell-ssw.github.io/) hosts workshops for people in STEM unfamiliar with popular computing tools.
+We will take this opportunity to list one good resource: the [Scientific Software Club @ Cornell](https://cornell-ssw.github.io/) hosts workshops for people in STEM unfamiliar with popular computing tools.
 Unix and Version Control are two topics that will be covered early on.
-If any of the concepts discussed in this HW were a bit hard to understand (including but not limited to: logging into Totient, Unix commands, makefiles, etc), we highly recommend you join.
-We will announce these workshops a bit later in the semester.
-Pizza will be provided!
+These workshops will be announced a bit later in the semester.
+We highly recommend you attend if you think it may help!
+Pizza will be provided.